 Tim Abbott has spent the last 20 years or so helping young people to think about life and faith.
 As CEO of Christian Youth Outreach he leads a team that delivers pastoral support and creative learning activities.
 In his work Tim has seen how effective short films can bring a compelling story to life, which is why he’s keen to help Big Picture as they seek to highlight projects that really matter.

 Peter Hassard has been married to Julia for 35 years and has 3 sons and 3 grandsons.
 Now retired, he worked as a psychiatric nurse, specialising in Substance Misuse and ran an NHS Community Drug and Alcohol Team.
 Peter became a christian in 1966 and is an active member of St. John’s Colchester, often playing the drums in one of the worship bands.
 He enjoys watching sport, walking and spending time with his family.

 Pip Higgins has been a primary school teacher for twenty five years in and around London and Kent and is currently an Early Years teacher.
 Having seen the power of films, she is delighted to be working with Big Picture in enabling them to help others to make their voices heard loud and clear.
 She is married to Steve and has two children Emma-Jane and Sam.

 Dave Gentry heads up Big Picture's Fundraising team and his experience as a logistics manager is an invaluable asset to us.
-Married to Zoe with a one year old son Zac, Dave loves the outdoors and in his own words "needs to live nearer the mountains".
+Married to Zoe with two amazing children, Zac & Georgina, Dave loves the outdoors and in his own words "needs to live nearer the mountains".
 Passionate about making a difference in the world, he's also great at taking minutes at trustee meetings...